Hemlocks and How to Save Them

 Who Is Responsible for the Cure?

-Hemlock woolly adelgid has not yet fully infested the Cumberland Plateau and Mountains, so there is a window of opportunity to plan a coordinated defense against HWA there.
+Hemlock woolly adelgid has not yet fully infested the Cumberland Plateau and Mountains, so there is a window of opportunity to plan a coordinated defense.
 The Conservancy has been actively working with state and federal agencies and other partners to combat the infestation of invasive hemlock woolly adelgid insects in our hemlocks.

-Our work includes developing maps from satellite imagery to locate and map hemlocks on public lands, administering treatments, and coordinating professional training and education on HWA treatment.
-We also participate in the Tennessee Hemlock Conservation Partnership (THCP) Executive Committee to plan for hemlock conservation area treatments on the Cumberland Plateau and Mountains, and seeking funding for the partnership.
-The THCP has joined with the Tennessee Wildlife Resources Foundation to enable citizens to donate online to the hemlock effort.
+TNC's work includes developing maps from satellite imagery to locate and map hemlocks on public lands, administering treatments, and coordinating professional training and education on HWA treatment.
+We also participate in the Tennessee Hemlock Conservation Partnership (THCP) Executive Committee to plan for hemlock conservation area treatments on the Cumberland Plateau and Mountains.

-On The Nature Conservancy's own preserves in Tennessee, we have treated hundreds of trees in partnership with the National Park Service, the Tennessee Hemlock Conservation Partnership, private landowners, and the East Tennessee Climbers Coalition.
+On TNC's Tennessee preserves, we have treated hundreds of trees in partnership with the National Park Service, the Tennessee Hemlock Conservation Partnership, private landowners, and the East Tennessee Climbers Coalition.
 The treatments will protect the hemlocks against woolly adelgid infestation.
 Our treatments were funded with assistance from Eastman Chemical Company, the National Park Service, and the U.S. Fish and Wildlife Service.